jonreid/ViewControllerPresentationSpy/README.md

 ### Can I see some examples?

-There are sample apps in both Swift and Objective-C. Run them on both phone & pad to see what they do, then read the ViewController tests.
+There are sample apps in both Swift and Objective-C. Run them on both phone & pad to see what they do, then read the ViewControllerAlertTests and ViewControllerPresentationTests.

 ## Adding it to your project